wolframkriesing/site-stitcher/content/blog-posts/2021/01/28-testjssummit-day1/index.md

 I guess that is the advantage of online conferences, the number of people joining is basically unlimited.

-They have all kinda stuff set up, discord (a chat), spatial (a kinda virtual env where you can work around).
+They have all kinda stuff set up, discord (a chat), spatial (a kinda virtual env where you can work around) and of course you can watch the video in live.

 ## Talk 1: Evolution of Browser Testing